 Occupational therapy departments in most rehabilitation hospitals will help provide information on adaptive equipment and devices.
-Look in your phone book Yellow Pages under "Rehabilitation" or "Hospitals" for the facility in your area.
+Look in your Yellow Pages or search the Internet for "Rehabilitation" or "Hospitals" to find a facility in your area.

 State Cooperative Extension Services